rnsloan/redux-allow-deny/README.md

 ```
 import { createStore, combineReducers, applyMiddleware, compose } from 'redux'
 import * as reducers from '../reducers'
-import * as wb from 'redux-white-black'
+import * as wb from 'redux-allow-deny'
 import {
   CREATE_SHORTLIST,
   EDIT_SHORTLIST,